 The diversity of our society is addressed through our teaching and learning environment.
 Teachers are flexible in their planning and offer appropriate challenges to all pupils, regardless of ethnic or cultural background.
-All racist incidents are recorded on official school racist incident sheet and passed to the Headteacher.
-The school contacts parents of those pupils involved in racist incidents.
+All racist incidents are recorded on official school racist incident sheet and passed to the Senior Leadership Team.
+The school contacts parents and carers of those pupils involved in racist incidents.
 The school monitors the progress of pupils from different ethnic backgrounds.